See all articles on the topic of German Grammar.

 Perfect Tense (Perfekt)

-The perfect tense is the version of the past that we use most often in speaking, and is the default past tense used in letters and emails.
+The perfect tense is the version of the past tense that we use most often in speaking, and is the default past tense used in letters and emails.
 It is specifically used to describe something that you did, but have done often and will probably do again.

 If in doubt between the imperfect and perfect tenses, use the perfect.
 It is far more common in German and will sound less strange if you’ve chosen the wrong one.